-When you are looking for a financial planner ask your friends and coworkers for recommendations, find out about the services offered through your bank, interview the planners and then make your decision.
-While you should not choose your financial planner just because he works at your bank, you should not rule him out completely either.
+When you are looking for a financial planner, ask your friends and co-workers for recommendations, ask about services offered through your bank, interview the planners, and then make your decision.
+While you should not choose your financial planner just because he works at your bank, you should not rule that option out completely, either.

 If you know nothing about investing or the stock market, it is best to get advice from a financial planner who understands the markets and products available.
 Once you are more comfortable you may want to purchase stocks online through your own brokerage account.

 But keep a few things in mind if you decide to go out on your own.
 Mutual funds reduce your investment risk because it spreads the risk over several different companies instead of just one.
 Any individual stocks you purchase have a greater risk because if the company fails the stocks can become almost worthless very quickly, which can be devastating to your portfolio.
 In short, be sure you are ready to invest before you jump in.

 Another investing tip?
 You likely pay more interest on credit card debt than you would earn from investing.
 This means you should pay off your consumer debt completely before you invest.